cihernand/ascii_art/README.md

 "Is the Net a space of domination, domestication, hegemony and homogeneity?
 Or is it a space in dispute, in struggle?
 Can we speak of a digital materialism?
 You who create art there, do you see the storm?
 Do you suffer from it?
 Do you resist?
 Do you rebel?"

 ### Street Art

+#### Graffiti, social media and the public life of the images in the egyptian revolution.

+By Chad Elias

+The extraordinary proliferation of street art and  Graffiti in Egyptian towns and cities has made new forms of democratic participation in public space possible. (...)
+Graffiti invites citizens to actively participate in public debate about how to live together and declare their rights under authoritarian power structures.

 #### Fragments from The Sad Transition